 Learn how to move WordPress website to a new host in this detailed guide.

-Moving WordPress website or blog to a new host is a real pain.
+Moving a WordPress website or blog to a new host is a real pain.
 Besides being a time-consuming process, there are several technical considerations for doing it in the right way.

-I will walk you through detailed steps you need to go through to move your WordPress website to a new host in this guide.
+I will walk you through the detailed steps you need to go through to move your WordPress website to a new host in this guide.

 Steps to move WordPress website to new host